samsquire/startups/README.md

 # 10. Teams as a service

 A job board where people can buddy up and say they work well together in a team with a group of people.
 Teams would have experience working together.
 People are encouraged to stay in contact on the platform after being acquired.
+Can sell consulting ala Upwork or recruitment services.

 * **Difficulty** Hard
-* **Profitability** Lucrative
+* **Profitability** Medium
 * **Code** Medium

-# 11.
+# 11. Cloud aggregator

+A GUI to aggregate clouds.

+* **Difficulty** Hard
+* **Profitability** Capture all the people who are afraid of vendor lock in.
+* **Code** Lots

+# 12. A PaaS that scales

+A PaaS that scales from one box to black friday.

+* **Difficulty** Hard
+* **Profitability** Ask how Heroku is doing
+* **Code** Lots

+# 13.